indup7/indup7/README.md

 - 👋 Hi, I’m Indu P
-- 👀 I’m interested in Fullstack Development
+- 👀 I’m interested in Fullstack Development and Data science
 - 🌱 I’m currently learning Angular and Springboot
 - 💞️ I’m looking to collaborate on new projects